rgolubtsov/hooke-jeeves-nlp-spring-boot-webflux-mongodb-reactive/README.md

-# hooke-jeeves-nlp-spring-boot-webflux-mongodb-reactive
-The Hooke and Jeeves nonlinear unconstrained minimization algorithm.
-Microservice.
+# The Hooke and Jeeves nonlinear unconstrained minimization algorithm.
+Microservice

+**A Spring Boot-based application, designed and intended to run as a microservice,
+<br />implementing the nonlinear unconstrained minimization algorithm of Hooke and Jeeves**